World Cup 2026 Odds: Who’s Favourite & Who Offers Value?

 When should I place my World Cup 2026 bets?

-Early betting (now through March) captures higher odds before playoff results are known and squad injuries are clarified.
+If you bet early (now through March) you can capture higher odds before the playoffs take place and squads are official.
 However, markets will likely tighten and stabilize as June approaches, and odds adjustment for playoff qualifiers may create specific arbitrage opportunities.
 Pre-tournament betting (May-early June) allows you to incorporate final squad information and playoff results but faces tighter odds.
 Live betting during the tournament offers dynamic odds adjusting to form.
 Each timing approach has merit depending on your strategy and information access.